SebastianOschmann/MS00-MV04-Ecoometrics/chapter2.md

 Have a look at Task 1 b) from Problem Set 1.

 *** =instructions
-Generate the variables with the corresponding variable names from the Task 1 b)
+Generate the variables with the corresponding variable names from the Task 1 b)!

 *** =hint
+Hint fehlt noch!

 *** =pre_exercise_code
 ```{r}